Another 10% discount for everyone? Let Vincent do better.

 Advantages:

-• Community-building tools, including private clubs and special interest groups.
+• Community-building tools, including private clubs and interest groups.

 • Strong in-store support: loyalty kiosks, mobile wallets, and POS integration.

-• Loyalty AI for churn reduction and predictive actions.
+• Loyalty AI for churn reduction, plus a dedicated Promotion Engine.

 Disadvantages: